ESIPFed/science-on-schema.org/guides/Dataset.md

 #### Keywords as DefinedTerm ####

-If you have information about a controlled vocabulary from which keywords come from, use `schema:DefinedTerm` to describe that keyword.
+If you have information about a controlled vocabulary from which keywords come, use `schema:DefinedTerm` to describe that keyword.
 The relevant properties of a `schema:DefinedTerm` are:

 * [name](https://schema.org/name) - The name of the keyword.
 (Required)
 * [inDefinedTermSet](https://schema.org/inDefinedTermSet) - The controlled vocabulary responsible for this keyword.
 (Required)